Authority control

 When duplicate records are discovered:

-- Authority editor identifies duplicates
+- Graph editor identifies duplicates

 - Proposal created with merge rationale